faasm/faasm/docs/aws.md

 ### Uploading wasm functions

-To upload functions as wasm, you first need to run the functions wasm build locally (`inv funcs` from inside the toolchain container).
+To upload functions as wasm, you first need to run the functions wasm build locally.

 Once this is done, you can deploy a given function to lambda with `inv deploy-wasm-lambda-func`, e.g.
 `inv deploy-wasm-lambda-func demo echo`.
 This will upload the function to S3, then use another lambda function to